eahlb/XSPEC-error-finder/README.md

 structure must remain intact.
 Two examples showing how to use both parts of the library is included.
 These should be run with /final as the current working directory.

--- 2 USING ErrorFinder.py --
+-- 2 Using ErrorFinder.py --
 The ErrorFinder uses a Monte Carlo method to find the confidence interval of fitted parameters.
 Included here is one dummy example (run error.py) with the necessary files.